hugocf/ferreira.cc/content/thoughts/booleans-vs-enums/index.md

 <!--more-->

-In programming, [Booleans](https://en.wikipedia.org/wiki/Boolean_data_type) and [Enumerates](https://en.wikipedia.org/wiki/Enumerated_type) are common data types to represent the concept “choice”.
+In programming, [Booleans](https://en.wikipedia.org/wiki/Boolean_data_type) and [Enumerates](https://en.wikipedia.org/wiki/Enumerated_type) are common data types to represent the concept of “choice”.

 When there are several things to choose from, the Enumerate is the only one to support it, so that’s clear.